 Cyanne went swimming with whale sharks while she was on exchange in Australia.
-Read student exchange stories.
+Read student exchange stories →.

-Expand your world on an international exchange
+Expand your world with an international exchange

 Students in the Faculty of Health are encouraged to participate in an international exchange.
 You can spend either one or two terms studying aboard.
-Courses taken while on exchange may be credited towards your University of Waterloo (UW) degree.
+Courses taken while on exchange may be credited towards your University of Waterloo degree.
 Therefore, you can complete degree requirements while getting an experience of a lifetime!

 By participating in an international exchange you have the opportunity to:

-- learn about a different culture by experiencing it firsthand;
+• learn about a different culture by experiencing it firsthand;

-- learn to become independent, flexible, and confident;
+• learn to become independent, flexible, and confident;

-- make friends with people from different cultural and social backgrounds;
+• make friends with people from different cultural and social backgrounds;

 Eligibility Criteria

-- at least third year standing (application accepted in 2nd year);
+• at least third year standing (application accepted in 2nd year);

 Student records, including current and past academic integrity records, will be considered prior to endorsement.
 Minor infractions will not automatically exclude a candidate from consideration.
 Each candidate is assessed on an individual basis.